opf/openproject/help/installation-and-operations/packaged/installation.md

 ---
-sidebar_navigation: false
+sidebar_navigation:
-  title: Installation Guide
+  title: Installation
   priority: 200
 ---

-# Packaged Installation Guide
+# Installation of OpenProject with DEB/RPM packages

 The packaged installation of OpenProject is the recommended way to install and maintain OpenProject using DEB or RPM packages.